 Our products currently are utilized only in connection with clinical trials.
 We outsource the manufacture of our products to suppliers with our activities directed toward supply chain management and distribution of our products to clinics and hospitals.
 A number of critical components of our C-Pulse System, including the balloon, driver unit, cuff and interface lead are provided by outside suppliers and tested by us in-house.
 Our suppliers include large and small U.S.-based manufacturers of medical device components.
 The components for our product do not require significant customization for use in our product or necessitate any raw materials for which we believe our suppliers could not readily find alternative sources.
-We purchase from our suppliers for each component of our product other than the balloon without materially interrupting production of our products at current levels.
+We purchase from our suppliers primarily on a purchase order basis.
+We do not "second source" any components of our product, although we believe we could find alternative suppliers for each component of our product other than the balloon without materially interrupting production of our products at current levels.
 If the manufacturer of the balloon used in our product was unwilling or unable to supply this component for any reason, however, our business could be adversely affected.
 If we obtain regulatory approvals necessary to commercialize our C-Pulse Heart Assist System, all of our outsourced manufacturers will need to increase their production of our product or we will need to develop capabilities to manufacture the product ourselves.